 To say I was astonished after unwittingly stumbling upon the 2012 Director’s Cut after all these years is a gross understatement.
-I’d seen this movie so many times I knew it scene-for-scene, probably word-for-word at one stage in my life, all the way up to that delightfully fitting twist ending.
+I’d seen this movie so many times that I knew it scene-for-scene, probably word-for-word at one stage in my life, all the way up to that delightfully fitting twist ending.
 The theatrical cut sees the nefarious Audrey II and his giggling minions electrocuted to death.
 The plant’s demise gives way to our protagonist’s triumphant emergence from the smoke-strewn rubble of the now-dilapidated flower store, an orchestral reprise of ‘Suddenly Seymour’ whisking us to a white picket fence suburbia and the fairy-tale ending that he and Audrey had always longed for, the caveat being that a grinning mini Audrey II is growing in the recesses of their picture book garden.

 I always found this to be an inspired conclusion.
 After so much despotism, persecution and downright cruelty, the film’s eternally beleaguered pair deserved the 50s postcard ending, and the whole thing is so overtly maudlin that the film doesn’t jeopardise its dark spirit.
 It’s all so perfect in filmic terms.
 That’s not to say I didn’t like the finale of the Director’s Cut, dubbed the ‘everybody dies’ version, which stayed true to the original theatrical production with an absolutely gobsmacking push beyond the realms of mere wickedness, slitting its figurative wrists and leaping headlong into the abyss.

 Awww, cut the crap and bring on the meat!Audrey II